Polio eradication: 2016–2020

-2018

 There were 33 reported WPV1 paralysis cases with an onset of paralysis in 2018 – 21 in Afghanistan and 12 in Pakistan.
-In Pakistan, three of the cases occurred in Kohlu District in Balochistan, with eight in Khyber Pakhtunkhwa, and one in the greater Karachi area, Sindh.
-Viral circulation across much of the country, including several major urban areas, led to wild poliovirus detection in 20% of the year's environmental samples.
-The rates of parental refusal for vaccination were increasing.
-Polio in Pakistan resurged in the latter part of the year.
-Cases in Afghanistan represented two transmission clusters, one in Kandahar, Urozgan and Helmand Provinces in the south, the other in the adjacent Nuristan, Kunar and Nangarhar Provinces in the northeast, on the Pakistani border.
-Virus involved in several Afghanistan cases had a closest relative in Pakistan, suggesting significant trans-border spread, but the majority represented spread within Afghanistan.
-Some of these were caused by so-called 'orphan' strains, resulting from long undetected transmission and indicating gaps in monitoring.
-Different strains were largely responsible for the cases in the northeast and south of the country.
+Polio in Pakistan resurged in the latter part of the year, due in part to the rates of parental refusal for vaccination increasing, with wild poliovirus detected in 20% of the year's environmental samples.
+In Afghanistan different strains were largely responsible for the cases in the northeast and south of the country.
 In Nigeria, the third country classified as having endemic transmission, security concerns continued to limit access to some areas of the country, though migration and novel vaccination approaches would reduce the number of unreached children.
-The nation passed two full years without a detected wild-virus case, though elimination of WPV transmission could not be confirmed.

-Cases caused by vaccine-derived poliovirus were reported in seven countries, with over 100 total cases.
-Surveillance detected nine strains of cVDPV in 2018 in seven countries.
+The nation passed two full years without a detected wild-virus case, though elimination of WPV transmission could not be confirmed.Cases caused by vaccine-derived poliovirus were reported in seven countries in 2018, with over 100 total cases, representing nine strains of cVDPV.
 In the Democratic Republic of the Congo, one of the outbreaks of cVDPV2 first detected in 2017 caused no additional cases, but suppression of the other two with OPV2 proved insufficient: not only did they continue, but the vaccination efforts gave rise to a novel cVDPV2 outbreak.
 The country experienced a total of 20 cases in 2018.
 Two separate cVDPV2 outbreaks in northern Nigeria produced 34 cases, as well as giving rise to 10 cases in the neighboring Niger.
 In Somalia, cVDPV2 continued to circulate, causing several polio cases and detected in environmental samples from as far as Nairobi, Kenya.
 This virus, along with newly detected cVDPV3, caused twelve total cases in the country, including one patient infected by both strains.
-The large number of children residing in areas inaccessible to health workers represent a particular risk for undetected cVDPV outbreaks.
+The large number of children residing in areas inaccessible to health workers represented a particular risk for undetected cVDPV outbreaks.
 A cVDPV2 outbreak in Mozambique resulted in a single case.
 Response to the Syrian cVDPV2 outbreak continued into 2018, and virus transmission was successfully interrupted.
 In Papua New Guinea, a cVDPV1 strain arose, causing twenty-six polio cases across nine provinces, while a single diagnosed cVDPV1 case in neighboring Indonesia resulted from a distinct outbreak.